3mdeb/news-and-ideas/blog/content/post/2024-03-15-uefi-sb-implementation-mpl.md

 ### Results

 The tests were performed on MPL PIP44 running PIP40 Family BIOS V057.
 The BIOS documentation can be found [here](https://www.mpl.ch/t24g4.html).
-Please note that you need to be logged in to access the document.
+We need to be logged in to access the document.

 The following images show the test suite results:
 ![uefi-sb-results-report](/img/uefi-sb-results-pt1.png)
 ![uefi-sb-results-report](/img/uefi-sb-results-pt2.png)